-Besides advertising and car reviews, the Edsel (and references to the Edsel) have appeared many times in television and motion pictures.
-Sometimes as an extra, parked on the side of the road, but many times as the star.
+Besides advertising and car reviews, the Edsel (and references to the Edsel) have appeared many times in the media, from movies and television to music, books, board games and more.
+Sometimes in a supporting role but many times as the star.
 Sure, the Tucker got some publicity a while back, but it's no match for the following list of hits that the Edsel played a role in..

 Television Commercials, For Edsels